“What if I train my retail employees, and then they leave?”

-A part-time employee, working twenty hours a week at ten dollars per hour, will still put you out about two-hundred dollars for training.
-Using the same rough numbers from above, you should be able to expect their sales numbers rise from five to six per week.
+A part-time employee - working twenty hours a week at $10 per hour - will still put you out about $200 for training.
+Using the same rough numbers from above, you should be able to expect their sales numbers to rise from five to six per week.

 Commissioned Sales ROI

 Many commissioned employees are paid a minimum wage during training.
 This can give you a little more bang for your buck when it comes to retail sales training.
 Since your initial investment is lower, you can reasonably expect your ROI to be higher.

 Instead of starting off with a $200 expense, you'll only have paid something like $145.
 It's also not unreasonable to expect your commissioned salespeople to be performing at a higher level, to begin with.
 For those who live by their sales, let's again assume a low fifteen weekly sales.

 After training, a twenty-percent increase would put that figure at eighteen - or, an extra $150 per week.
 The first week after training, your program will have paid for itself, and then some.

 In the remaining fifty-one weeks, you'll make nearly $8000 in additional sales!

 That's not bad for an initial investment of less than $150.